Mafuoso/microheat/README.md

 **Step 4: Self-Reinforcing Cycle**
 - Enhanced elevation → more time aloft → more biased collision geometry → maintains/increases elevation
 - This creates a positive feedback loop
+- Doesn't mean that hot air will be at the top of the box, but it does mean it is more likely to find the hot particle near the top or above the cold particles **ON AVERAGE**

 ### Key Claims